alex/what-happens-when/README.rst

 TLS handshake
 -------------
 * By definition ''TLShandshake'' is the method of establishing a secure connection between a client and a server on the internet.
-This occurs befor any transfer of data is initiated and it involves steps that has been explained below.
+This occurs before any transfer of data is initiated and it involves steps that has been explained below.
 * The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.